h12w/gspec/DESIGN.md

 goroutine per test case to make the most of the hardware.

 When the test cases are organized in a tree of closures, there is no way to know the whole structure without actually running it.
-So the process has to be exploratory, starting goroutines on the fly.
+The process has to be exploratory, starting goroutines on the fly.

 To support concurency, test cases should be completed isolated from each other.